 What is the Kano Analysis?

-For a product to be functional, it’s not necessary to start it with a complete set of requirements – that would actually be kind of idealistic and surreal in a business perspective.
+For a product to be functional, it’s not necessary to start it with a complete set of requirements – that would actually be kind of idealistic and surreal from a business perspective.
 Instead, what product managers do is divide those requirements into iterations and develop them in independent sprints, releasing new versions of the product as the new features/improvements are developed.

 How to satisfy (and go beyond) your customer’s needs?

-Any product/service should first and foremost meet the basic/threshold attributes – without ensuring those are covered before worrying about other “secondary” attributes, the product may not even survive in the market to begin with.
+Any product/service should first and foremost meet the basic/threshold attributes.
+Without ensuring those are covered before worrying about other “secondary” attributes, the product may not even survive in the market to begin with.

 Once the basic attributes are secured, the product development can be focused on maximizing the performance attributes and including as many exciters/delighters as possible (always keeping in mind that those are sensitive to occurrence – once the customer grows used to them, they’re no longer able to delight them.